Set up iCloud Contacts

 Add Contacts from third-party accounts

 If you store contacts in a third-party email service, you can add the email account to your iPhone, iPad, or iPod touch.
 Then, check that Contacts is enabled.
-All of the information stored in Contacts uploads to iCloud.

 If you experience sync-related issues, disable the account.

 Use the Finder or iTunes to sync Contacts